How to cook rice to remove the most arsenic

 It’s downright Victorian, but alas, our rice is rife with arsenic – here’s how to enjoy the grains without the poison.

-Victorian women used magical potions made from ammonia, mercury and lead to achieve their wan glow.
+Victorian women were fond of potions made from ammonia, mercury, and lead to achieve their wan alabaster glow.
 And although murder by poison was all the rage and feared by many, there was also no shortage of products like Arsenic Complexion Wafers, “simply magical” confections consumed to improve “even the coarsest and most repulsive skin and complexion.”

 Rice has higher levels of inorganic arsenic than other foods, in part because as rice plants grow, the plant and grain tend to absorb arsenic more readily than other food crops.
 In April 2016, the FDA proposed an action level, or limit, of 100 parts per billion (ppb) for inorganic arsenic in infant rice cereal.
 This level, which is based on the FDA’s assessment of a large body of scientific information, seeks to reduce infant exposure to inorganic arsenic.
 The agency also has developed advice on rice consumption for pregnant women and the caregivers of infants.